 Question: How many competitions are there?
 What if my daughter misses one?

 Answer: Attendance is MANDATORY for every competition and practices the week prior to each.
 No exceptions.
 Sometimes there will be an injury and a cheerleader must sit out.
 In this case, depending on her role in the routine, the entire routine will need to be adjusted the week of the competition resulting in an extra practice for the entire team.
 There are usually three competitions which are listed on the events page of our website once their dates are released.

 Question: I'd like to help out as a coach.
 What do I have to do?

 Answer: Our program wouldn't be as successful as it is without the time and dedication of our parent volunteers.
 All our of our lead coaches coached 1-2 years as an asst and/or game day coach.
-They are all AACCA Certified, CPR & Basic First Aid Certified and attend yearly UCA run training in addition to Cheer Coach training through a local all star gym.
-They also must attend monthly planning meetings and a DYFC run parent coach training.
+They are all AACCA Certified, CPR & Basic First Aid Certified and attend yearly CAYLF/UCA run training in addition to Cheer Coach training through a local all star gym.
+They also must attend monthly planning meetings as well as a DYFC run parent coach training.

 They are CORI'd annually, have backgroun checks conducted through USA Cheer, and several also have more extensive background checks through Girl Scouts and/or their employers.
 Almost all work full time - inside and outside the home.

 If you think you would be a good fit, love working with kids and are willing to put in the time and energy, please reach out!
 We are always looking for more coaches.